hanwg/sg-bus-arrivals/README.md

 - **Scan interval**: The frequency (seconds) to fetch data from the LTA DataMall API.
 A minimum limit of 20 seconds has been imposed to avoid rate-limiting issues.

 Upon successful configuration, you should see a single **LTA DataMall API** entry.
-Continue with the [Add bus arrival sensor](#add-bus-arrival-sensor) section below to add sensors for bus arrival times.<br/>
+Continue with the [Add new bus arrival sensor](#add-new-bus-arrival-sensor) section below to add sensors for bus arrival times.<br/>
 ![](images/config-entry.png)

 ## Add new bus arrival sensor